Morgan Silver Dollars – How to Avoid Buying Fakes

-Another factor to consider is that the metal content of most fake Morgan silver dollars differs from the 90/10 silver/copper composition of authentic Morgan silver dollars.
+Another factor to consider is that the metal content of most fake Morgans differs from the 90% silver and 10% copper composition of authentic Morgan dollars.
 An easy way to detect if your coins is fake is to check to see if it’s magnetic.
 Precious metals, such as gold, silver, platinum and palladium aren’t magnetic, so if your coin is attracted to a strong magnet, such as an earth magnet, then you can be sure that it’s fake.

 Additionally, the sound of silver differs from coins composed of other metals.
 The sound of silver has a distinct high pitched ring that tends to linger; whereas, coins composed of other metals, such as a combination of copper and nickel have more of a thud-like sound that doesn’t resonate.
 Coins composed of other metals, such as aluminum, don’t have a rich or enduring sound like silver.

 Some tools have been developed in recent years that allow you to listen for an enduring ring sound without damaging the coin.
 We recommend that you consider one of these tools; especially in lieu of dropping the coin on a hard surface in an attempt to listen for the distinct sound of silver.